NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 However I may leave the negative density as is, and limit the negative pressure (oppose to clamping it to 0) so we can have some negative pressure but heavily reduced.
 That way we don't need to have another parameter ie min density.
 As stated above Surface Tension forces are what should be responsible for bringing the particles closer together in a parametrizable manner, oppose to the negative density and thus pressure from the pressure calculation which should be limited.

-Density should be used to scale forces.
+Density should be used to scale forces (not external forces).

 ____